CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Approach

 To remove a commit’s irrelevant contexts, we design our multi-granularity slicing algorithm.
 Our target of this step is to remove components (i.e., files, methods, and statements) that prevent existing methods from leveraging comprehensive contexts.
 The input of this algorithm is all files in an open-source repository with a set of changed lines.
 The output of this algorithm is a series of reduced files that include the relevant codes of all code changes.

 At the file level, we remove all non-Java files and test files as we notice that non-Java files and test files do not correspond to the functionalities of a Java repository.
 At the method level, we remove methods without invocation dependencies (either direct or indirect ones) of changed methods because they will not occur in the invocation sequence of each changed method.
-Considering the difficulty of call graph (CG) analysis, we make a sound analysis~\cite{grove1997call} in generating CG.
-That is, for each method definition and method invocation statement, we denote that this statement might invoke this method if the invocation statement has the method name, parameter numbers, and deterministic parameter types (e.g., Integer or String) as those of that method definition.
-Our rationale is to include as many comprehensive contexts of a code commit as possible to help our following LLM make predictions.

 At the statement level, we design a Bi-BFS slicing algorithm for slicing.
 Overall, we remove all statements that have no control-flow and data-flow dependencies with changed lines as they count for a large portion (e.g., more than 99\%~\cite{codechange}) and will not occur in the invocation sequence of vulnerabilities and patches.
-Additionally, we remove the bodies of relevant methods without changed lines and keep only their annotations and signatures, which have already described their functionalities in a few words.

-The algorithm of Bi-BFS slicing is depicted in Algorithm~\ref{alg: bfs slicing}.
-This algorithm takes the input of a given method, \CodeIn{method}, and outputs \CodeIn{reducedMethod}, the reduced method after statement-level slicing. \detector{} uses the Code Property Graph (CPG), $<V, E>$ to represent the control-flow and data-flow dependencies in \CodeIn{method}.
-Here, $V$ represents the statements, $E$ and $E^{r}$ represent the forward and backward dependencies edges in CPG.
-In Lines 3-9, \detector{} extracts the control-flow and data-flow dependencies in \CodeIn{method}.
-In Lines 11-14, \detector{} extracts all changed statements whose start line numbers are included in the set of changed lines.
-In Lines 15-17, \detector{} removes all statements of relevant methods without changed lines.
-In Lines 18-20, \detector{} conducts both forward and backward searching in the CPG to obtain reachable statements in Lines 19 and 20, respectively.
-Then, in Line 21, \detector{} uses jdt~\cite{jdt} to regenerate this method after slicing based on these reachable statements.

 Figure~\ref{fig: cpg} shows an example of multi-granularity slicing.
 It includes the AST of the changed Java file shown in Listing~\ref{lst: cve-2017-4971-raw}.
 Here, we mark the deleted and inserted codes, and their context codes as red, green, and blue nodes, respectively.
 In this figure, caller and callee methods, such as \CodeIn{addEmptyValueMapping}, are kept while irrelevant methods, such as \CodeIn{render}, are removed after slicing.
 Additionally, statements without control-flow and data-flow dependencies, e.g., \CodeIn{logger.debug()}, are also removed.